-- 1. The complete Textbook Package can be purchased at the UTSC Bookstore located above Tim Horton's in the Bladen Wing.
-In includes the following items: - (1) The Textbook for BIO A01H3 Y is: - Russell PJ, Wolfe SL, Hertz PE, Starr C, Fenton B, Addy H, Maxwell D, Haffie T, Davey K. 2012.
-Biology: exploring the diversity of life.
-(2nd Canadian ed.)
+The complete Textbook Package can be purchased at the UTSC Bookstore located above Tim Horton's in the Bladen Wing.
+It includes the following items:

+(1) The Textbook for BIO A01H3 Y is:

+Russell PJ, Wolfe SL, Hertz PE, Starr C, Fenton B, Addy H, Maxwell D, Haffie T, Davey K. 2013.
+Biology: Exploring the Diversity of Life.
+(2nd Canadian ed.).
 3-volume paperback.
-Toronto: Nelson Education Ltd.
+Toronto: Nelson Education Ltd. 1253 p.

-The 1st Edition may be acceptable for some students; however, references to text will be incorrect.
+Textbook Policy: We strongly recommend that students use the textbook, but it is not required.
+Although the 2nd and 1st Eds. have much in common, the material in some chapters has changed substantially and Lecture material may refer to specific page numbers and Figures in the 2nd Ed. textbook.
+Therefore having the 2nd Ed. may improve your ability to follow the Lectures and study effectively.
+Previous textbooks will not include an ebook or access to Mindtap Study Guide.
+Regardless of the textbook you use, you are responsible for learning the material as presented in Lecture.

-(2) The Textbook Website (Coursemate) developed by the Publisher of the textbook has additional resources that students will find useful in both introductory biology courses (BIO A01F and BIO A02S).
-An Access Code to this site is included in the purchase.

-2. The Lab Manual is a separate publication that is required for all Lab Practicals.
-It is entitled:

-Rush S., Gladilina E., Condy C. 2014.
-BIO A01H3 Y - Life on earth: Unifying Principles - Lab Manual for Summer 2014.
+- (2) Mindtap is an additional, online supplement to help you master the material presented in BIO A01. - (3) The Textbook Website (ebook) developed by the Publisher of the textbook has additional resources that students will find useful in both introductory biology courses (BIO A01 and BIO A02).
+An Access Code to this site is included. - 1.
+The Lab Manual is a separate publication that is required for all Lab Practicals.
+It is entitled: Rush S., Gladilina E., Armstrong C. 2015.
+BIO A01H3 Y Life on earth: Unifying Principles Lab Manual for Summer 2015.
 Toronto, Ontario: University of Toronto Scarborough Printing Services.

-There are changes in the new Summer 2014 Lab Manual.
+There are changes in the new Summer 2015 Lab Manual.
 Photocopies of old, and now out-of-date, lab manuals are NOT ACCEPTABLE.

 The Lab Manual can be obtained from the Blackboard course page (in the folder entitled "Practical Materials").
 The Lab Manual is NOT FOR SALE at the Bookstore!
-The digital copy is the ONLY copy provided for Summer 2014!
+The digital copy is the ONLY copy provided for Summer 2015!

-Before Practical each week you must read and print off those materials necessary for your Practical, and bring those materials with you to your Lab.
 Copies of Lab Reports will not be provided by your TA!
 It is your responsibility to bring your own Lab Manual materials to your Practical in order to complete your assignments.

 STUDENTS MUST HAVE THEIR OWN COPY OF THE APPROPRIATE LAB INFORMATION when they come to their Practical.
-It is the responsibility of each student to read each lab in advance and bring the Manual to each of their scheduled Practicals.
+It is the responsibility of each student to read each lab in advance and bring the printed lab material to each of their scheduled Practicals.